Updated September 15, 2023

 USE AND SHARING OF PERSONAL DATA

-Your Personal Data is collected through, stored, and processed by us or our service providers in the United States of America or other countries that may not be your home country and that might not be deemed to provide protections equivalent to your home country.
+Your Personal Data is collected through, stored, and processed by us or our vendors in the United States of America or other countries that may not be your home country and that might not be deemed to provide protections equivalent to your home country.

 Girl Scouts of the USA is committed to providing a safe, secure, and fun experience for children who visit our site or otherwise participate in our services.
 We are dedicated to safeguarding any Personal Data collected and to helping parents and children have positive experiences on and off the Internet.